wncc/TSS-2021/Intro to App Development/Week-3/Assignment.md

 # Assignment for Week-3

+We are almost done with Week 3 of this course and here is your final step for completing week 3.
+This weeks Assignment is optional.

 So for this week we learn about APIs so now we will be creating a ***Weather App*** using the Api offered by https://openweathermap.org/current (You will need to create an account for the api key) .
-Feel free to Explore the Api doc and get to know more.
+Feel free to Explore the Api documentation. and get to know more.
 You will be getting a json file as a product from the api and you will need a jsondecoder.
 You can read more about them from the flutter documentation.

 For location you will need to include a relevant flutter package: